chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

   * Cheshire Yeomanry still mobilised in Manchester
   * at 1300 a message arrived that there was rioting in Macclesfield, including destroying the property of Thomas Grimsditch, an officer
   * Squadron dispatched
-  * 31st Foot arrived before Cheshire Yeomnary and dispersed the riot
+  * 31st Foot arrived before Cheshire Yeomanry and dispersed the riot
 * 18-Aug, Regiment demobilised
 * 19-Aug, Stockport Troop paraded, burnt flags captured from the Reformers
 * 29-Sep, Loyal Knutsford Volunteer infantry reformed